Skip to content

 The best-known version of this nested-island idea is tied to the Taal volcanic system in the Philippines, where Volcano Island sits in Taal Lake on Luzon.
 Older viral posts often pointed to tiny Vulcan Point inside a crater lake on Volcano Island.

-The article preserves the lead image image while giving readers the geography context instead of leaving the old shared path as a 404.
+The article preserves the lead image image while giving people the geography context instead of leaving the old shared path as a 404.

 What to know before sharing